vaminic/tic-tac-toe/README.md

 All computer-generated moves in Single Player mode are made in *aimove.php*.

 ### Compatibility
-Tested with PHP Version 7.4.8
+Tested with PHP Version 7.4.8<br>
+May not appear correctly on Internet Explorer

 ### Assets
 #### Animations